Skip To Top Navigation Skip To Content Skip To Footer

 Participant Support Costs

+A participant is an individual participating in or attending program activities under a Federal award who is not responsible for the implementation of that award.
+Individuals delivering or developing program activities, such as consultants, project personnel, and recipient or subrecipient staff members, cannot be considered participants.
+Participant support costs refer to direct costs that support participants and their involvement in a Federal award.
+Examples include stipends, subsistence allowances, travel allowances, registration fees, temporary dependent care, and per diem paid directly to or on behalf of participants.
 Funds provided for participant support may not be diverted to other categories of expense without the prior written approval of the agency.
-Since participant support cost is not a normal accounting classification, the PI must be able to separately identify participant support costs by keeping a shadow budget at their level.
-The PI will then be required to submit a copy of the shadow budget to OSP at the end of their award period yearly.
+Since participant support cost is not a normal accounting classification within the University's finance system, the PI must be able to separately identify participant support costs by maintaining a shadow budget and all related documentation to support expenses.
+The PI is required to submit a copy of the shadow budget to OSP at the end of their award period yearly.

 Expense Transfer Requests